roman-milk/roman-milk.github.io/a-slightly-different-marriage.md

  "I didn't say you could either.
 I had to take a leak and had planned to talk it over when I got back, but you were gone when I got back.
 If I had agreed there were ways it could have been handled without making me look like a fool.
 He could have left and then a bit later we could have left and you could have met up with him.

  "This time really grinds me.
 Did we talk about it ahead of time?
 No we didn't.
 You set it up and were just going to drop it on me.
 I will not be humiliated Samantha.
 I just will not!
 This asshole you were planning to meet has had plenty of time to tell all his buddies about the hot married woman he fucked while her husband sat in the bar and waited for him to bring her back.
 You can bet that he has told all of them that her wimpy assed husband is bringing her back up so he can fuck her again and you can bet everything that you own on the fact that some of those buddies are going to be sitting there in the bar just to see if he is telling the truth.
-Report_Story #6